Visualization of the question, "What is DMT?"

 • Injecting

-Unlike other drugs, such as alcohol or opioids, the effects of DMT do not linger for hours.
-It produces a rapid high that lasts up to 45 minutes.
+Unlike other drugs, such as alcohol or opioids, dmt produces a rapid high characterized by intense visual effects and profound psychoactive effects that last up to 45 minutes.
+When inhaled or injected, however, the effects of DMT can last about five to fifteen minutes.
 After the brief high wears off, the person usually exhibits no symptoms of its influence.
+DMT-induced psychedelic experiences are often described as immersive, involving vivid imagery, altered perception, and a sense of encountering alternate realities.
 However, that does not mean it is entirely safe to use DMT.

 Dimethyltryptamine can be addictive and dangerous.
 This hallucinogenic drug is classified as a Schedule I controlled substance by the Drug Enforcement Administration (DEA).
 This means the drug has no Food and Drug Administration (FDA) approved medical purpose and has a high potential for abuse or addiction.